 Dealing with ambiguity errors

-An ambiguous variant selection looks like the following:
+An ambiguous variant selection looks like this:

 > Could not resolve all files for configuration ':compileClasspath'.